Denny Sanford, Children's Health Advocate

 Denyer, 36, earned a service dog certification, a degree in animal behavior, and then merged her two interests by establishing Wilderwood Service Dogs in Maryville, TN, in 2005.
-Wilderwood is among the first service dog organizations to specialize in training dogs to be companions to kids and adults with neurological conditions, including autism, dementia, and mild mental retardation
+Wilderwood is among the first service dog organizations to specialize in training dogs to be companions to kids and adults with neurological conditions, including autism, dementia, and mild intellectual disability.

 Over the last six years, Wilderwood has trained and placed 43 dogs with people with neurological disorders, about 90 percent with children.
 Starting this winter, Wilderwood will partner with Breakthrough (a local treatment center for adults with autism) to provide job and social skills.

 Wilderwood is also working with University of Tennessee researchers to track how people with service dogs fare in the world, as well as another study on how people with service dogs communicate and cope.
 The results, Denyer hopes, will lead to more research and funding for this new field.

 "The dogs are trained to keep people safe," Denyer says, but adds that's not all -- a dog also touches a child's spirit.
 "The relationship with a service dog can impact a child's life more than therapy or medicine combined," she says.
 "It is truly life changing."

 Caren Hoffman's mission to help sick children began at age 13, when her younger brother, Sam, then 8, needed a bone marrow transplant.
 Sam had Fanconi anemia, a genetic disease that can lead to bone marrow failure at an early age, then leukemia, and then a variety of cancers.